ThatFinnDev/SR2E/README.md

  because it gave me good starting point for a lot of stuff.
  Link: https://github.com/SlimeRancherModding/SRML

- Special thanks to MadMincraftr for helping me fix and implement some stuff
+ Special thanks to MadMincraftr for helping me fix and implement some stuff.
  Link: https://github.com/MadMincraftr

  Special thanks to LavaGang for MelonLoader